letsrockit/public/qwzmaxjt-manager-software-engineering-mobile.md

 + Lead the two app engineering teams by coordinating with tech leads and individual contributors
 + Own and drive complex technical projects from the planning stage through execution
 + Provide guidance on architecture, design, and defining processes for launching products and features
-+ Help set the direction for the future of Mobile development at Affirm, including exploration and implementation of better code sharing techniques across native apps and web (a la React Native).
++ Help set the direction for the future of Mobile development, including exploration and implementation of better code sharing techniques across native apps and web (a la React Native).
 + Provide mentoring to both junior and senior engineers in their progress on business and personal career goals

 ### What we look for